 University of Nebraska names top teaching, research and engagement award winners

-The university-wide awards recognize faculty whose work has had a strong impact on students, the university and the state, according to Milliken.
+The university-wide awards recognize faculty whose work has had a significant impact on students, the university and the state.

-Awards will be presented during a luncheon in April.
+Awards will be presented during a luncheon this month.
 Winners are:

 Outstanding Teaching and Instructional Creativity Award (OTICA): recognizes individual faculty members who have demonstrated meritorious and sustained records of excellence and creativity in teaching.

-Peter Wolcott, Ph.D., associate professor in the Department of Information Systems and Quantitative Analysis at the University of Nebraska at Omaha.
+Dawn Mollenkopf, Ph.D., associate professor in the Department of Teacher Education at the University of Nebraska at Kearney.